 1. The NF Service Consumer (i.e., Primary NSACF) shall send a POST request to the resource representing the network slice admission control configurations (i.e., …/slices/configs) in the NSACF.

-The payload body of the POST request shall contain the input data structure (i.e., ACUpdateData), which shall contain the following information:
+The content of the POST request shall contain the input data structure (i.e., ACUpdateData), which shall contain the following information:

 - the S-NSSAIs subject to NSAC for which an updated number of maximum number of UEs or PDU sessions needs to be provided;